Thriving Communities: National and International Environmental Grantmaking

 You can learn more about this opportunity by visiting the funder's website.

-- Domestically, with the exception of those focused on New York State, all projects must benefit more than one U.S. state or territory to be considered.
+- With the exception of those focused on New York State, all projects must benefit more than one U.S. state or territory to be considered.

 - We do not make grants to individuals, or for general operating support, capital and building campaigns, endowments, equipment, deficit financing, or religious purposes.